 Linked directly to the diversity of maize is its enormous potential as a crop with multiple uses.
 Not only is corn available for almost any type of environment, but also the uses that are made of corn go beyond what we assume when we see it only as a food plant.
 The potential of corn is limited almost only by our imagination.

 Suffice it to say that its versatility allows us to eat it daily without getting tired.
 Since pre-Columbian times, corn was the species with the most uses, which was recorded by Fray Bernardino de Sahagún.
-Besides food, it was considered fodder, fuel, medicine, for ceremony and tribute.
+Besides food, it was considered fodder, fuel, medicine, ceremony, and tribute.
 It has been proposed that the initial use of teosinte and corn was as sugar cane, but this is not yet known.

 Outside of Mesoamerica, the consumption of nixtamalized corn is rare.
 In Venezuela and Colombia, arepas are prepared, similar to chubby corn fillings, and some are made from nixtamalized corn.
 In the United States, a type of hominy is prepared with nixtamalized grains, similar to pozole, but with unbursted grains.
 But in Peru, where corn consumption has been going on for millennia, it is made mainly as choclo - boiled and sometimes shelled ripe corn - or cancha - roasted corn - and tamales made mainly from unnixtamalized corn.